 Just one iPhone 11 model from 2019 remains standing in terms of the iPhones you can buy direct from Apple, and it's the cheapest of that particular bunch: the standard iPhone 11.
 It's still an excellent phone, with a very capable Apple A13 Bionic processor, 17 hours of battery life (for video watching), and up to 256GB of internal storage for all your data.

-You don't get the extras that the iPhone 12 series brought with it, including 5G connectivity and the extra camera lens on the back of the Pro models.
+You don't get the extras that the later iPhones brought with them, including 5G connectivity and the extra camera lens on the back of the Pro models.
 The iPhone 11 makes do with a dual-lens 12MP+12MP rear camera, but it's still capable of taking impressive shots in all kinds of lighting conditions, and it still comes with an ultrawide mode to make use of.